biobakery/humann/readme.md

 * `$OUTPUT.tsv` = the file to write the new merged abundance table (tsv format)
 * Run with `-h` to see additional command line options

-Relative to HUMAnN 3.0's pangenome mapping, we tend to be less confident about the taxonomic assignments made during translated search.
+Relative to HUMAnN's pangenome mapping, we tend to be less confident about the taxonomic assignments made during translated search.
 For this reason, all translated search results are given as "taxonony=unclassified" by default (allowing the user to focus on functional assignments within these results).
 However, thanks to the structure of the UniRef50 and UniRef90 databases, it is possible to infer some degree of taxonomic information for unclassified hits when performing translated search against these databases.

 Each UniRef family is associated with one or more protein sequences of a given degree of sequence homology, out of which a single representative is selected.
 Consider the following UniRef50 family represented by sequence O67749: